 In the United States, each county has a state court that can hear cases for personal injury and other harms committed in that county.
 The right to sue in these courts is based on your physical presence in the county and the fact that the injury took place in that state and in that county.
 Whether you are a U.S. citizen, a permanent resident, someone who is in this country on vacation or on a trip, or someone who is in this country illegally, you should still have the right to file a lawsuit in a court in Florida if you were seriously injured here.

-For help filing your lawsuit and getting the compensation you deserve, contact The Law Offices of Prosper Shaked today.
+For help filing your lawsuit and getting the compensation you deserve, contact Prosper Shaked Accident Injury Attorneys PA today.
 Prosper Shaked, our Miami personal injury lawyer for non-citizens, can help you take the parties who harmed you to court and work to get you compensation for medical expenses, lost wages, and pain and suffering.
 For a free legal consultation, call our law offices today at (305) 694-2676.

 Suing in the U.S. if You are Not a U.S. Citizen